-The group's principal subsidiaries at 30 June 2022 are set out below.
+The group's principal subsidiaries at 30 June 2023 are set out below.
 Unless otherwise stated, they have share capital consisting solely of ordinary shares that are held directly by the group, and the proportion of ownership interests held equals the voting rights held by the group.
 The country of incorporation or registration is also their principal place of business.

-Name of entity Nature of Operations Country of Incorporation Owner • 2022 2021 Controlled entities AuriCula Mines Pty Ltd Exploration Australia 100% 100% Macquarie Gold Limited Dormant Australia 100% 100%
+Name of entity Nature of Operations Country of Incorporation Owner • 2023 2022 Controlled entities AuriCula Mines Pty Ltd Exploration Australia 100% 100% Macquarie Gold Pty Limited (formerly Macquarie Gold Limited) Dormant Australia 100% 100%